Sweetpotato3/DualGPUOptimizer/README.md

 If the application fails to detect your GPUs:

 1. Ensure NVIDIA drivers are installed and up-to-date
-2. Try running in mock mode with `--mock` flag
+2. Try running in mock mode with `--mock` flag or set `DUALGPUOPT_MOCK_GPU=1`
 3. Check that `pynvml` is installed correctly
+4. Check driver logs for GPU-related errors

+### Environment Variable Configuration

+If you need to override default behavior:

+1. Set environment variables before running the application
+2. For permanent changes, add them to your system environment
+3. For testing, use mock mode: `DUALGPUOPT_MOCK_GPU=1 python run_direct_app.py`

 ## Development